 Key points to note:

-That is all that is required to language localise the Web Update Wizard.
+That is all that is required to language localise the Software Update Wizard.
 In summary:

 You can ascertain whether a language file has been used to process a script by inspecting the WebUpdateSvc4.log log file, which you will find in the same folder as WebUpdateSvc4.exe.
 (Note: a log entry is only made if a language file is actually used!)